What do you do if you think you need a lawyer? CII can help.

 CII helps you decide what you need.

 The CII’s goal is to help intelligence officers get the assistance they need, no matter who gives it.
 In some instances, however, the officer may conclude that he or she would benefit from the assistance of a personal attorney.
-In those situations, CII seeks to provide access to experienced lawyers who can help.
+In those situations, CII does not represent those officers, but seeks to help identify and provide access to experienced lawyers who can provide legal assistance on a pro bono or reduced fee basis.

 To view IntelAid Assistance publications or information about our legal network assistance, click below.